 Once you are an accredited Research Ready community pharmacy, we’ll let your local research networks know about your interest in research support activities.
 We hold a database of all accredited pharmacies which we use to advise research councils, medical research charities and universities about pharmacies interested in taking part in research.

 Research Ready can also be used as the first step on your research journey as part of your professional development and recognition portfolio.

 We provide guidance and resources to help you think about what your pharmacy needs to become Research Ready and to support you in achieving best practice.

-You don’t have to be a member of the Royal Pharmaceutical Society to be involved in the Research Ready initiative, and you’re under no obligation to accept any invitations you receive.
+Research Ready self-accreditation is free for RPS members although you don’t have to be a member of the Royal Pharmaceutical Society to be involved in the Research Ready initiative, and you’re under no obligation to accept any invitations you receive.

 Research Ready accreditation is issued for a period of three years after which the Research Lead is required to re-accredit the pharmacy.